Time exists because of the story memory technique

 As I wrote before, the definition of “time” is not completely settled in physics and philosophy.
 To be more precise, the existence of time is often an obstacle to prove the laws of physics.
 Apparently, it is doubtful in physics.
 Recently, I read an article by a neuroscientist.
 It said we felt the existence of time because we memorize as stories all sorts of things that happen in our lives.
 The story memory technique itself has long been known.
 The most famous one would be the memory palace method.
 Although I couldn’t understand even a half of the article, unfortunately, it has reinforced one of my beliefs: we need stories to live.

 I suppose the famous marketing research “Significant Objects” is an example to show an aspect related to this human nature.
 It’s an experiment devised by Rob Walker and Joshua Glenn to prove the effect of stories.
-They bought more than 100 objects via eBay for about 1 USD apiece; sold them for nearly 8,000 USD in all by giving short stories purpose-written by professional writers.
+They bought more than 100 pieces of junks via eBay for about 1 USD apiece; sold them for nearly 8,000 USD in all.
+What they did for that is to give short stories purpose-written by professional writers.
 It seems no doubt that there’s a close relation between stories and impression/memory.

-Previously, I wrote something about the president of the company.
-He seems to read it and have no complaints (at least) so far.
+Previously, I wrote something about the president of our company.
+He seemed to read it and have no complaints at least so far.
 Next time I’ll write the historical stories about the company through the profiles of the successive presidents from my personal view point.
 No worries.
 It’s not going to be a boring puff piece.
-If it should be, mourn over me, and make it a lesson to learn the harsh reality of life as an employee in Japan.
+If it should be boring, please mourn over me, and make it a lesson to learn the harsh reality of life as an employee in Japan.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.